bseltz-cohesity/scripts/powershell/restoreOneDriveFiles/README.md

 This PowerShell script restores OneDrive files.

-Note that this script is a minimum viable prototype.
+`Note`: this script is a minimum viable prototype.
 Additional features may be added in the future but it currently has the following limitations:

 * OneDrive backups must be indexed (the script uses search, not browse)
 * Only restores latest version of each requested file/folder